idea-lei/PortSim/Assets/Notes/FAQ.md

 ## Forbidden / Must attention
 1. necver use update / fixedUpdate to change States, use Event instead! in case you really need this, backup your current version in case you need to roll back!
+2. abstract class should have no Lifecircle functions, write them as virtual and override in end class!
 ## LifeCycle
 ### Awake
 1. Find Objects